berepaulius-lab/matlab-installation-requirement-checker/README.md

 3. Share the generated `requirements-checker-windows.zip` (it includes the launcher, script, docs, and an empty `logs` folder).

 ## Troubleshooting
-- **PowerShell missing?** The launcher tells you where to download it.
-Install, then rerun the launcher.
+- **PowerShell missing?** The launcher first tries to download/install it automatically; if it cannot, it prints the official link and logs the failure.
 - **Dashboard port busy?** Run `run_checker.cmd` and press **D**, or from PowerShell: `powershell -File requirements_checker.ps1 -Dashboard -Port 0` to auto-pick a free port.
 - **Winget blocked?** The script falls back to opening the official download pages so you can install manually.